vivirox/therapytrain/docs/api/plugins/overview.md

 # Plugin System Overview

-The TherapyTrain EHR Integration Platform's Plugin System provides a secure and flexible way to extend the platform's functionality.
+The Gradiant EHR Integration Platform's Plugin System provides a secure and flexible way to extend the platform's functionality.
 This document provides an overview of the plugin architecture, security model, and basic usage.

 ## Architecture